CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 This pseudo-operation should to be at begin of source.
 Choose AMD Catalyst new (introduced for OpenCL 2.0 support) program binary format.

+### .amd3

+This pseudo-operation should to be at begin of source.
+Choose ROCm LLV10 binary format with metadata V3 format - new AMD OpenCL format for Navi (GCN1.5).

 ### .arch

 Syntax: .arch ARCHITECTURE